The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Vadodara

-Arudh Mahal Homestay owned by Mr. Shital Vijaybhai Pawar’s family.
-The white-washed mansion is behind a busy street and walking distance to the old quarter. (+91 99980 34545)
+Arudh Mahal Homestay is owned by Mr. Shital Vijaybhai Pawar’s family.
+The white-washed mansion is behind a busy street and within walking distance of the old quarter. (+91 99980 34545)

 Laxmi Vilas Palace